Bauh - Manage Snaps, Flatpaks and AppImages from One Interface

 When you first open bauh, it will scan your installed applications and check for updates.
 If there are any that need to be updated, they will be listed front and center.
 Once all the packages are updated, you will see a list of packages you have installed.
 You can deselect a package with updates to prevent it from being updated.
 You can also choose to install a previous version of the application.

 You can also search for applications.
 Bauh has detailed information for both installed and searched packages.
-If you are not interested in one (or more) of the packaging types, you can deselect them in settings.
+If you are not interested in one (or more) of the packaging types, you can deselect them in the settings.

 Installing bauh on your Linux distribution